Looking for the best plagiarism checkers?

-If you’re looking for a free plagiarism checker then SmallSEOTools’s Plagiarism checker is one of the best sites to check plagiarism.
+If you’re looking for a free plagiarism checker then this is one of the best sites to check plagiarism.

 - SmallSEOTools is a simple and effective free online plagiarism checker for students.

 - Offers a variety of other tools which can be helpful if you’re looking to check plagiarism for web content.

 - The ability to upload documents from the cloud (Google Drive and Dropbox) makes it a winner in our list of best plagiarism software.

 - The free version is not as effective as the premium versions of Grammarly or Whitesmoke.

-Copyleaks is another free Copyscape alternative that serves as a plagiarism detection tool as well as copyright protection tool.
+Copyleaks is another free Copyscape alternative that serves as a plagiarism detection tool as well as a copyright protection tool.